 If you have to use your menstrual cup a few times away from home, be sure to clean it well when you do get home.

-How often to Replace a Lunette Cup?
+How often to Replace the Lunette Menstrual Cup?

 Many people wonder how often they need to replace a menstrual cup.
 Menstrual cups are a bit expensive, so it really is a great question, and we’re sure that you don’t want to replace it before you have to.